dmbarbour/glas/docs/GlasCLI.md

 Applications are typically defined within the user configuration.
 But we'll also support scripting, where we generate applications in context of a configured environment.
 See [glas applications](GlasApps.md) for details on how an application is defined.

 * **--run AppName**: Usually refers to 'env.AppName.app' defined in the configuration namespace.
-As a special case, '--run .' refers to the toplevel configuration 'app'.
+As a special case, '--run .' refers to the toplevel configuration 'app', treating a configuration as a script.
 * **--script FilePath**: Process indicated file in context of configured front-end compiler (based on file extension).
 The expected result is a module that defines 'app'.
 Link this module in context of the configured environment.
   * **--script.FileExt FilePath**: as '--script' except we select a front-end compiler based on a given file extension, ignoring the actual extension.
 Useful in context of Linux shebang lines.
 * **--cmd.FileExt SourceText**: as '--script.FileExt' except we also provide the script text as a command-line argument.
 We might present this as a read-only virtual file.